wagiminator/CH552-USB-Knob/README.md

 - Navigate to the folder with the makefile.
 - Connect the board and make sure the CH55x is in bootloader mode.
 - Run ```make flash``` to compile and upload the firmware.
 - If you don't want to compile the firmware yourself, you can also upload the precompiled binary.
-To do this, just run ```python3 ./tools/chprog.py usb_knob.bin```.
+To do this, just run ```python3 ./tools/chprog.py firmware.bin```.

 ## Compiling and Uploading using the Arduino IDE
 ### Installing the Arduino IDE and CH55xduino